mhenke/cacheboxCFWheels/readme.txt

 Download Cachebox
 http://cachebox.riaforge.org/

-Unzip and place in webroot of with the cfwheels application.
+Unzip cachebox's zip and place in webroot of with the cfwheels application.

 In events/onapplicationstart.cfm place this code:
 <cfscript>